The Alexandrian

 DESIGN NOTE: FOLLOW YOUR PLAYERS

-To return to the beginning, the easiest way to handle random encounters in your hexcrawl with a single encounter table.
+To return to the beginning, the easiest way to handle random encounters in your hexcrawl is with a single encounter table.

 In fact, if you’re designing your first hexcrawl, I highly recommend doing exactly that.